 Animals that have contracted COVID-19 have all been expected to make a recovery.

-The CDC doesn't recommend getting your pet routinely tested at this time.
 If you feel your pet may need a test, contact a veterinarian.
 (Source, paragraph 3)

 Experts don't think that pets currently play a role in spreading COVID-19.
 The risk of animals spreading COVID-19 is considered to be a low risk at this time.
 As long as you aren't diagnosed or experiencing COVID-19 symptoms, it's safe to continue seeing your pets.
 (Source, paragraph 7)

 Pets cannot wear a mask safely.
 Please take other precautions with your pets to prevent the spread of COVID-19.
 (Source, section 2)

 Mink deaths have been reported on mink farms with COVID-19 outbreaks.
 However, these deaths are not confirmed to be COVID-19 deaths.
 (Source, paragraph 10)

 Some animals spread COVID-19 easier than other animals, but more research is needed to verify these findings.
 For example, dogs don't spread COVID-19 to other dogs as easily as cats and ferrets potentially could spread it to their own species.
 (Source, paragraph 18)